 ... but few can give you a good idea of what they really are!

-Essential oils are the "life-blood" of the plant.
+'Essential oils are the most important part of the plant.'

-Essential oils are different than fatty oils.
-While fatty oils are only needed until a new plant is able to produce its own food, essential oils are "essential" to the ongoing life of the plant.
+Fatty oils are only needed until a new plant is able to produce its own food.
+But essential oils are "essential" to the ongoing life of the plant.

 Therapeutic-grade oils have the highest standards, and are the focus of this website.

 This site has been specially prepared to help you discover how you can use therapeutic essential oils for the benefit of your household.